 Whatever suits your design and purposes is actually okay, as long as it’s visible and usable by your audience.
 So, while some forms of navigational menus might be suited better in this regard (fixed menus, for example, work the best), you can still create and use your own main menu and do with it what your creative instinct prompts.

 These websites, for example, have unusual, but easy to use navigation.

-The ‘literally’ amazing website Case Studies calls its navigation ‘Metaphor Desk’ and uses color coded metaphors for major tabs.
-Background files light up when mouse hovers over corresponding tab
+The ‘literally’ amazing website Case Studies calls its navigation ‘Metaphor Desk’ and uses color-coded metaphors for major tabs.
+Background files light up when the mouse hovers over the corresponding tab

 This crafty and realistically designed navigation by Senisoft takes you on a journey through time, stopping in 5 different destinations and eras.

 Essentially: Get as creative as you must, and use any menu pattern/style as you deem fit.
 As long as it’s fun and easy to use, nobody will mind.

 I’m not kidding with that.

 5. The Perfect Form: